-Orly is touring Melbourne & Sydney with the Australian Jewish Democratic Society from the 5th-17th of July 2019.
+Orly Noy toured Australia with the Australian Jewish Democratic Society in July 2019

-Born in Iran, she engages with Israeli politics and culture through her identity as a Mizrahi woman, delving into complex issues of identity, history, colonialism, the marginalisation of Mizrahi Jews and the limitations of zionism.
+Born in Iran, she engages with Israeli politics and culture through her identity as a Mizrahi (Jews from Arab/Middle Eastern countries) woman, delving into complex issues of identity, history, colonialism, the marginalisation of Mizrahi Jews and the limitations of zionism.

 Orly is an editor at Local Call, a member of B’Tselem’s executive board and an activist with the Balad political party.
 She has previously been active with the Coalition of Women for Peace and the Mizrahi Democratic Rainbow.
 She is also a translator of poetry from Farsi to Hebrew.